andrezgz/slicedom/Patterns-for-Managing-Source-Code-Branches.md

 At regular intervals, we pull from the March train into the April train.
 Some teams prefer to only do this when the March train departs, so they only have one merge to do, but those of us who know small merges are exponentially easier would prefer to pull every March commit as soon as we can.

 Loading a future train allows developers who are working on April features to collaborate without disturbing the work on the March train.
-It has the disadvantage that if ==folks on April make changes that conflict with the March work, the March workers don't get feedback, thus making future merges more complicated==.
+It has the disadvantage that if <mark>folks on April make changes that conflict with the March work, the March workers don't get feedback, thus making future merges more complicated</mark>.

 #### Compared to regular releases off mainline